JDuckworth1/NeurovascularDynamics/README.md

 # NeurovascularDynamics
 For the most up to date respository please navigate to [NeurovascularDynamics](https://github.com/JDuckworth1/NeurovascularDynamics).
+Please direct quesitons to Jacob Duckworth at jaduckwo@ucsd.edu.

 Extract time series data from widefield and two photon tif images and perform spectral calculations to study neural and vascular dynamics.